Mahkxai/GAC-Tour/README.md

 using the GeoLocationApi and the app detects if the current location is within the specified area of a building and streams media accordingly.

+## Future Changes
+- The students will have access to a map where they can drop a pin to a desired location and upload a media for the region enclosing the pin.

 ## Optimizations
 *(optional)*